n0vah917/dsc-capstone/README.md

 Below, it is seen that there are far more users than there are businesses.
 That being said, user-user comparison will likely be a more efficient/successful route for this recommender system, which compares similar users to similar users.

 Number of users:  20426

 Number of businesses:  931

 Single Value Decomposition was used to generate a model that outputs user recommendations.
 Single Value Decomposition (SVD) is used to reduce a matrix into several component matrices, while revealing interesting tendencies about the original matrix.
 SVD involves the creation of an optimization problem; minimization of the prediction error margin is measured through the root mean squared error (RMSE).
 A lower RMSE is indicative of improved performance and vice versa.

-Grid search is used on the SVD model in order to view the lowest RMSE scores with the tested parameters. n_factors is one of the factors that refers to the number of factors that the matrix will be considered when making predictions. reg_all refers to the regularization term for all parameters.

-Below, the RMSE for the ideal model is only .208 for the relevant readers and prodictions. this is relatiely strong, because it measn our model is only off by a fraction of a star for its generated predictions.
-That being said, it is safe to assume that the system will be successfful in assigning predictions to the user

 While this method of assignment is invaluable at generating user predictions, it is highly advised for all users to take the next step of parsing through the business pages of the model outputs, in order to get more context before deciding to go to a given restaurant.
 As seen in the prior analysis the value of reading through review text gives the most informed decision for any restaurant goer.

 ![view](https://github.com/n0vah917/dsc-capstone/blob/main/images/6.png)